apjanco/dashboard/README.md

 *Random sample of 200 texts comparing New World against all other journals.
 Image only.*
 [![](https://github.com/apjanco/dashboard/raw/master/220_nzh.png)](https://github.com/apjanco/dashboard/raw/master/220_nzh.png)

 Nonetheless, scattertext can be used to produce useful data about the entire text corpus.
-Using the following, we can print out the 100 most-distinctive terms for the journal *Novyi Mir*.
+Using the following, we can print out the 100 most distinctive terms for the journal *Novyi mir*.
 ```python
 term_freq_df = corpus.get_term_freq_df()
 term_freq_df['Новый Мир freq'] = corpus.get_scaled_f_scores('Новый Мир')
 pprint(list(term_freq_df.sort_values(by='Новый Мир freq', ascending=False).index[:100]))
 ```
 This method can be repeated programmatically for all of the journals in the corpus using all of the texts and not just a sample.
-This method can be applied to other categories as well simply by changing the value in `category_col` in CorpusFromPandas() to author, year, genre and so on.
+This method can be applied to other categories simply by changing the value in `category_col` in CorpusFromPandas() to author, year, genre and so on.
 What terms most distinguish poetry from verse?
 What terms distinguish an author?

 *example of a plot for a single author. click for slow-loading interactive version.*
 [![](https://github.com/apjanco/dashboard/raw/master/stepanov.png)](http://htmlpreview.github.io/?https://github.com/apjanco/dashboard/raw/master/output_stepanov.html)